You just Googled “how to make money blogging”, and you’ve found yourself on the Authority Hacker site.

 And no, they won’t take your word for it – you need to give them access to your Google Analytics.

 If you want to learn how to make money blogging in the most passive way possible.
 Mediavine is probably your best bet.

-Do we have an example of bloggers who generate the bulk of their income from advertising?
+Do we have an example of bloggers who are making money from advertising?

 But of course!

-This happily married couple have been making money from their travel blog thing for over a decade now, but only recently added Mediavine to their income stream.
+This happily married couple have been making an income-replacing amount of money from their travel blog for over a decade now, but only recently added Mediavine to their income stream.

-Although most bloggers are now tight-lipped about their income, Deb and Dave earn somewhere between $15,000 and $20,000 per month just from advertising.
+Although most bloggers are now tight-lipped about their income, Deb and Dave earn somewhere between $15,000 and $20,000 per month just from ad networks.

 So, what if you don’t want to do affiliate marketing or sell/rent advertising space?

 You sell physical or digital products and services instead.